Soviet Union and the United Nations: Role in the founding of the United Nations

 The USSR initially protested the membership of the Philippines and British India, whose independence was then largely theoretical.
 A demand by the Soviet Union that all then fifteen Soviet republics (Note: including the Karelo-Finnish SSR (1940–1956) and excluding the Russian SFSR.) be recognized as member states in the UN was counter-demanded by the United States that all then 48 US states be similarly recognized.
 Ultimately, at the Yalta Conference a compromise was made in which two Soviet republics (Ukrainian SSR and Byelorussian SSR) were admitted as full members of the United Nations.
 As such, between 1945 and 1991, the Soviet Union was represented by three seats in the United Nations.
 This was supported by British Foreign Minister Anthony Eden so that, in return, British India would have its own seat in the United Nations, as it had in the League of Nations before it.
 Roosevelt agreed at Eden's insistence, despite the US State Department's objection.

+The Journal of Cold War Studies contends that the Soviet Union dropped its demand for a veto on procedural matters in exchange for the two extra seats.